-Thank you for choosing Mt.
-Airy Children’s Dental Associates for the care of your child.
 Laser lip and tongue tie release, or “revision,” can help some babies have the full range of lip and tongue mobility that they require to properly nurse or use a bottle.
 Revision of the tie is only a small part of the total solution to enhancing the nursing experience.
-Other professionals involved usually include the baby’s pediatrician and an International Board Certified Lactation Consultant (IBCLC), but can also include an ENT physician, oral surgeon, speech-language pathologist (S/LP), and others.
+Several other professionals can be involved in the process, most notably an International Board Certified Lactation Consultant (IBCLC).

 Nearly everyone has tissue connecting their upper lip to the gums above the upper front teeth, and tissue connecting the tongue to the floor of the mouth.
 This tissue varies in degree from thin to thick, wide to narrow.
 The simple presence of this tissue in the mouth does NOT necessarily mean that a baby is “tongue tied” or “lip tied.”
 What does indicate a “tie,” however, is the presence of symptoms, combined with the appearance of the tongue or lip.

 Symptoms of a tongue or lip tie may occur in both mother and baby.
 Some symptoms that a baby may be tongue or lip-tied include one or more of the following, although some of these symptoms may not necessarily be related to a lip or tongue restriction.
 We will work with you, your pediatrician, and your lactation consultant to formulate an appropriate plan of care that is unique to your baby.